 Complete this assignment by yourself on the following CSEE network computers: c4lab01, c4lab02, ..., c4lab20.
 These machines are physically located in ENB 220.
-Do not use any server machines like grad, babbage, sunblast, etc. You can connect to these machines from home using SSH.
+You can connect to these machines from home using SSH.
 (Example: Host name: c4lab01.csee.usf.edu Login ID and Password: <your NetID username and password>) You are responsible for ensuring that your programs compile and execute properly on these machines.